kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 In addition, the cosi-node-adapter sees the app pod is terminating:
 + The adapter receives a _NodeUnstageVolume_ request from the kubelet.
 + The adapter checks for pods referencing the BA.
-   + If none then it removes the "objectstorage.k8s.io/pod-\<uuid>" finalizer from the BA, which may cause it to be garbage collected.
+   + If none, then it removes the "objectstorage.k8s.io/pod-\<uuid>" finalizer from the BA, which may cause it to be garbage collected.
-   + Note: when the finalizer of last BA referencing a `Bucket` is removed (and thus the last BA is deleted), the `Bucket` may be garbage collected.
+   + Note: when the finalizer of the last BA referencing a `Bucket` is removed (and thus the last BA is deleted), the `Bucket` may be garbage collected.

 ## Delete BucketAccess
 The above workflows are triggered by the user.
-Now we cover worflows caused by the admin, which may be necessary to handle situations where COSI doesn't clean up properly, or where, for example, a credential needs to be immediately revoked.
+Now we cover worflows caused by the admin, which may be necessary to handle situations where COSI doesn't clean up properly or where, for example, a credential needs to be immediately revoked.

 The most common scenario is likely the case where a token is compromised and the admin needs to stop its use.
 In this case the admin may terminate the app pod(s) and delete the `BucketAccess` instances.